HuyHung1408/Mica-Run/README.md

  >Dark mode and comparison (Rectify 11 theme)

 ## To-do list:
-- [ ] Add function to disable the "Ok" button if combobox is empty
+- [ ] Add function to disable the "Ok" button if combo box is empty
 - [X] Show message box when the path is invalid